mollerse/frp-article/article.md

 For this practical example, we will take a closer look at Bacon.js which is a classical FRP implementation in Javascript.
-Bacon.js is created by Finish developer Juha Paananen from Reaktor.
-In this section we will see how Bacon.js can be used to achieve FRP in the browser.z
+Bacon.js is created by Finish developer Juha Paananen.
+In this section we will see how Bacon.js can be used to achieve FRP in the browser.

 We will use Bacon.js to implement a simple SVG dot-drawer: tracking the mouse movement and when the mouse button is pressed draw